top of page

 Zaagi' signifies loving or treasuring someone; it literally means to make someone put out.
 This is a physical action.
 In contemporary usage, "zhawenim" and "zaagi'" are frequently used interchangeably to convey love, affection, or compassion for someone.

-Let's explore the term "zaagi" in more depth, concentrating on its spiritual importance—what does it really mean to love someone sincerely?
+Let's explore the term "zaagi'" in more depth, concentrating on its spiritual importance—what does it really mean to love someone sincerely?

-Let's begin by examining nizhwaaso-gikinaamaagewinan, the Seven Sacred Teachings, which serve as the cornerstone of traditional Anishinaabe spiritual practice.
+Now, let's begin by examining nizhwaaso-gikinaamaagewinan, the Seven Sacred Teachings, which serve as the cornerstone of traditional Anishinaabe spiritual practice.
 Also known as Grandfather or Grandmother Teachings, these lessons have been transmitted orally by elders over the centuries.
 Instead of being strict rules, they are guidelines or principles of character that every Anishinaabe should follow.

 • Nibwaakaawin (Wisdom)